No one wants a spoiled child who doesn’t listen. But research and child experts say punishment is ineffective. Here is what you can do instead.

 - Have the child sit to the side of a social interaction (if you can’t leave the room with them).
 Talk them through their emotions as they sit to the side.

-- Suspend privileges.
+- Wait it out.
 At a very young age, children develop a form of currency.
-There are things they absolutely love and feel like they cannot live without – certain toys, a TV show, dessert.
+There are things they absolutely love and feel like they cannot live without – watching TV or going to an indoor gym.
 Postponing the use of these can act as a wonderful incentive.
 An example that works in our household is not going to the park until all the toys are cleaned up.
 Read more here.

 - Use specific praise to shape their behaviour.
 Positive reinforcement is the best tactic when trying to get the most out of a child.
 While saying “Good job,” is good, using these examples have so much more impact.